This post may contain affiliate links. Please read our disclosure policy.

 • Flip the potatoes over onto the opposite end and cook for an additional 2-3 minutes to form a crust.

-• Add the butter to the pan and sprinkle with the thyme.
+• Add the butter, garlic and thyme to the pan.
 Continue cooking until the butter foams and begins to turn a golden color.

 • Baste the potatoes with some of the butter and add the stock to the pan.